ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### Resource Config

 @ResourceConfig use to define transport protocol and the authorization details for the resource.
+This is a configuration annotation.

 Syntax:
 ```